Poikilos/EnlivenMinetest/README.md

     * (chunkymap-generator.bat, pythoninfo.py) if using Windows, check for various versions of Python3 and warn if fails (no longer check for Python2)
 * (minetestinfo.py) account for Minetest 0.4.16 arch naming difference: minetest_game (from minetest-data package) becomes minetest (still check for minetest_game if minetest not present in minetest/games since 0.4.16 repack 3 via deb from Debian via Ubuntu still uses the folder name minetest_game)
 ### (2017-05-25)
-* switched to expertmm fork of travelnet
+* switched to poikilos fork of travelnet
 ### (2017-05-18)
 * Installer now available at [axlemedia.net](http://www.axlemedia.net/index.php?htmlref=tutoring.html "Axle Media") -- added project and related files for Inno Setup Compiler.
 ### (2017-05-15)